d-a-s-h-o/droplets/var/www/html/host.md

 # Curious Hosting
 Hello there.
-This site is hosted by Curious Hosting - By @Curious.
+This site is hosted by Dashed Hosting - By @Dasho.

 It is part of the DNK Project.